 1891: Hardy is elected as a member of the Athenaeum Club in London.
 He visits Scotland during September.
 “Tess” finally appears in single volume form in December.

 1893: He visits Dublin in May.
 In August he begins “Jude the Obscure”.

 1895: The first volume of his collected works appears.

-1896: Takes an extended in holiday in England and on the continent and visits the site of the Battle of Waterloo in Belgium.
+1896: He takes an extended in holiday in England and on the continent and visits the site of the Battle of Waterloo in Belgium.

-1898: “Wessex Poems” appears being a collection of most of his poetry to date.
+1898: The “Wessex Poems” appears, being a collection of most of his poetry to date.

 1901: “Poems Past and Present” is published which includes some of his poetry in response to the Boer War.

 1904: Death of his mother.
 He researches “The Dynasts” in the library of the British Museum.